^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Toxoplasmosis is a zoonotic protozoal disease characterized by chronic course, polymorphism of clinical manifestations, primary lesion of the central nervous system, eyes, liver and lungs.
+Toxoplasmosis is a zoonotic protozoan disease characterized by a chronic course, polymorphism of clinical manifestations, and predominant damage to the central nervous system, organs of vision, liver, and lungs.

 Toxoplasmosis is a widespread disease caused by the intracellular parasite Toxoplasma gondii.
-Infection of the person basically occurs alimentary by the use of the food infected by toxoplasma, or at contact to the infected cats.
+Humans are primarily infected through food contaminated with toxoplasma or through contact with infected cats.

 In most cases, toxoplasmosis is asymptomatic.
-In the presence of clinical signs, they may be similar to those in mononucleosis or influenza-like diseases.
-However, even subclinical infection can subsequently lead to the appearance of signs of damage to certain organs, for example neurological diseases, pathology of the organ of vision,
+If clinical signs are present, they may be similar to those of mononucleosis or flu-like illnesses.
+However, even a subclinical infection may subsequently lead to signs of damage to individual organs, such as neurological diseases, pathology of the visual organ, etc.

 Toxoplasmosis is an opportunistic AIDS-associated infection.
-Against the background of immunodeficiency in patients with HIV infection can develop acute encephalitis, which often becomes the cause of death of the patient.
+Against the background of immunodeficiency, HIV-infected patients may develop acute encephalitis, which often causes the death of the patient.

-Congenital toxoplasmosis is acquired by transplacental transmission of the parasite to the fetus during a woman's primary disease with toxoplasmosis during pregnancy.
-This can lead to serious consequences (miscarriage, CNS damage, deformities, etc.).
+Congenital toxoplasmosis is acquired by transplacental transmission of the parasite to the fetus when a woman is primarily infected with toxoplasmosis during pregnancy.
+This can lead to serious consequences (miscarriage, CNS damage, developmental defects, etc.).

-It has been established that severe forms of fetal damage occur during primary infection of the pregnant woman during organogenesis.
+It has been established that severe forms of fetal damage occur during primary infection of a pregnant woman during the period of organogenesis.

-The absence of specific symptoms in toxoplasmosis does not allow to diagnose this disease without the results of laboratory testing.
+The absence of specific symptoms in toxoplasmosis does not allow diagnosing this disease without laboratory test results.

-The guidelines recommend the main methods of serological diagnosis, the most available and used in clinical laboratories, as well as a list of drugs and schemes for their administration for the treatment of toxoplasmosis.
+The guidelines present the main methods of serological diagnostics, the most accessible and used in clinical laboratories, as well as a list of drugs and their administration regimens for the treatment of toxoplasmosis.

-Timely implementation of preventive measures, examination of women before the planned pregnancy, timely initiated specific treatment can avoid toxoplasmosis.
+Timely implementation of preventive measures, examination of women before a planned pregnancy, and timely initiation of specific treatment can help avoid toxoplasmosis.

 ICD-10 codes

-• Q58.
+• B58.
 Toxoplasmosis.
-Included: infection caused by Toxoplasma gondii.
-Excluded: congenital toxoplasmosis (P37.1).
+Includes: infection due to Toxoplasma gondii.
+Excludes: congenital toxoplasmosis (P37.1).

 • 858.3.
 Pulmonary toxoplasmosis (J17.3).

 • B58.8.
-Toxoplasmosis with damage to other organs.
+Toxoplasmosis with involvement of other organs.

 • B58.9.
 Toxoplasmosis, unspecified.